tracim/tracim/README.md

 You can add "-d" to build_full_frontend.sh to disable obfuscation and reduce build time.

-### Install The Pushpin-Proxy for Live Messages
+### Install and run pushpin for UI updates

-Tracim rely on pushpin for live_message feature, so you need to have a working pushpin in order to make tracim work as expected.
+Tracim relies on [pushpin](https://pushpin.org/docs/about/) for UI updates, so you need to setup pushpin. expected.

 ## For development purpose